Postprocessing

 Available postprocessors

 Bitfount provides a suite of built-in postprocessors to handle common output-preparation needs.
-You can mix and match them, even chaining several together.
+You can mix and match them, even chaining several together using the compound type.

 Built-in postprocessor types